-Address social determinants of health and barriers to care for 100% of cancer patients screened positive by providing assistance with legal, financial and transportation concerns.
+Address HSRN and barriers to care for 100% of cancer patients screened positive for health-related social needs by helping with food insecurity, housing or income instability, prescription medication costs, and transportation concerns.

-Through the development and implementation of strengths-based screening tool for health-related social needs, reduce the number of oncology patients who self-report episodes of housing or income instability or other barriers to care.
+Through the development and implementation of strengths-based screening tool for HRSN, reduce the number of oncology patients who self-report episodes of food, housing or income instability or other barriers to care.